 Philadelphia College, BS

 Lisa has been a professional in education in Los Angeles since 1991.
 She was the Director of Admissions K-12 at Wildwood School and Echo Horizon School.
 She also worked at the Archer School for Girls, PS #1, and Westside Neighborhood School.
 Lisa’s experience has given her an understanding of what schools are looking for and enables her to help parents navigate the admissions process from an insider’s point of view.
-Lisa has been helping families with the admission process as a Director of Admission for 14 years.
+Lisa has been helping families with the admission process for 19 years.
 She is a former steering committee member of ESAD (Elementary School Admission Directors).

 Harvard University, MA